github/docs/content/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps.md

  If you want to access {% data variables.product.prodname_dotcom %} resources on behalf of a user or in an organization, or you anticipate a long-lived integration, we recommend building a {% data variables.product.prodname_github_app %}.

  You can use {% data variables.product.pat_generic_plural %} for API testing or short-lived scripts.
-It is important to note that since a {% data variables.product.pat_generic %} is associated to a user, your automation could break if the user no longer has access to the resources you need.
+Since a {% data variables.product.pat_generic %} is associated with a user, your automation could break if the user no longer has access to the resources you need.
 A {% data variables.product.prodname_github_app %} installed in an organization is not dependent on a user.
+Additionally, unlike a user, a {% data variables.product.prodname_github_app %} does not consume a {% data variables.product.company_short %} seat.

 {% data variables.product.company_short %} supports two types of {% data variables.product.pat_generic_plural %}, but recommends that you use {% data variables.product.pat_v2 %}s instead of {% data variables.product.pat_v1_plural %} whenever possible.
 For more information about {% data variables.product.pat_generic_plural %}, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#types-of-personal-access-tokens)."